These gluten free bison meatballs are a healthy yet tasty comfort meal that can be ready in 40 minutes for a quick weeknight dinner!

 - avocado oil – you can use another high smoke point cooking oil but I prefer avocado oil since it doesn’t smoke until reaching 500°F which is great for the stage where you’re searing those meatballs and locking in the flavor

 - jarred marinara sauce – I use Rao’s since it uses simple ingredients and doesn’t have added preservatives or sugar.
-I buy it in 2-packs from Costco since it’s more affordable there.
+I buy it in 2-packs from Costco since it’s more affordable there but you can use your favorite marinara sauce.

 This recipe has six main steps and here they are:

-- Mix (don’t be a pansy and get in there and use your hands)
+- Mix (don’t be a pansy and get in there and use your hands).
+Don’t overwork the meat though!
+Mix until it’s just combined and then stop.

-- Pour on the sauce, cover and cook, then remove he lid and simmer for a few minutes to let the sauce cook down before serving.
+- Pour on the sauce, cover and cook for 6-7 minutes.
+Remove the lid and simmer for 5 minutes to let the sauce cook down before serving.

 See, that wasn’t so bad!
 Meatballs get a bad rap for being a lot of work but they really come together pretty easily.
 Best part is doubling the recipe so that you’ve got a batch of meatballs in the freezer ready to bust out for a quick weeknight meal in the future.
 Work smarter, not harder.